PatchLens/go-dep-impact-action/README.md

 A GitHub Action for deep, automated risk analysis of Go module dependency updates, and their effects on your project.

 This tool is in an early release state.
-We provide free hosted usage to Open Source projects which have an Apache 2.0, BSD-2-Clause, BSD-3-Clause, or MIT license.
+We provide free hosted usage to Open Source projects which have a declared Apache 2.0, BSD-2-Clause, BSD-3-Clause, or MIT license.

 > **Usage Note:**
 > The action runs for the full analysis duration, which may range from several minutes to over an hour.
 GitHub Actions usage minutes are consumed during status polling.
 For optimized workflows, consider our [GitHub App go-dep-impact-app](https://github.com/PatchLens/go-dep-impact-app).